-Over the last few months, I've tested almost 30 different wahs (thanks for the hookup, Brian from GC!).
+Over the last few months, I've tested almost 30 different pedals (thanks for the hookup, Brian from GC!).
 Surprisingly, most of them just have relatively subtle differences in sound, resulting in these wah wah pedal reviews.

-Damn, it was hard to choose the best out of all of them!
+Damn, it was hard to choose the best out of all of them during this shootout!

 But after testing, I was always drawn back to a few and eventually that one.....

 Stay tuned too because I plan to expand this from four to the top ten to give you even more choices!

 Best Wah Pedal Comparison Chart